iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 Most items take 1 slot, however some larger items may take 2.

-A character carrying more equipment than they have inventory slots has **disadvantage** on strength and dexterity saves, and all attacks they make are **impaired**.
+While a character is carrying more equipment than they have inventory slots strength and dexterity saves will be harder, and all attacks they make are **impaired**.

 ### 2.2 Usage

 Consumable items, and those subject to wear and tear have 3 usage points.
 Each time one of these items is used it loses a usage point.
 Once all usage points have been used the item is used up, or damaged too much to use.

 - Consumables: Rations/drugs/medicine etc. Lose a usage point whenever used.
-- Armour and weapons: Roll a D6 for each item used after combat, on a 1-3 lose a usage point.
 - Ammo: After combat if a weapon that requires ammunition was used, lose a usage point.
 - Torches: Lose a usage point for every 6 turns of use.
+- Flashlights: Lose a usage point every watch of use.
 - Other Items: At the GM's discretion.

-Items that can be repaired may regain usage points, usually costing 10% of the item's value per point.
-Repairs are available in most settlements.

-### 2.3 Storage
+### 2.3 Barter and Money

-Most settlements will have a storage facility that coins and equipment can be kept in.
-Retrieving items from storage costs 1% of the value of the stored items.
+No standard coinage exists in the new world.
+Within a settlement most people trade in favours and the exchange of goods.
+More serious exchanges take place at trading posts, where goods can be swapped for scrip.
+This scrip can only be used where it was issued, ensuring that those running the trading post can make a markup.

 ### 2.4 Weapons